talha1896/Arch2hack/README.md

 chmod +x install
 sudo ./install
 ```
+## Note
+This script provide two options
+- 1 Install lxde desktop with basic apps,drivers, plus hacking tools
+This option is specialy designed for Arch minimal installation only.
+- 2 Install hacking tools only
+This option is designed for already configured systems like Manjaro,Garuda and other Arch derivatives.
 ## Feedback

 If you have any feedback, please reach out to me at talhagit29@gmail.com